rokucommunity/rooibos/docs/index.md

 the framework will then check if the output field has changed, every 500 ms for 10 tries

-You can control the timeout behaviour by passing delay and maxAttempts, as follows:
+You can control the timeout behavior by passing delay and maxAttempts, as follows:

 ```
   '2 second time out, 3 tries